WHEN IN FREMANTLE WE RECCOMEND USING THE FREE CAT BUS SYSTEM

 There are nine Transperth zones, fares are calculated by the number of zones you travel through on your

-journey, each one is about eight and 10 kilometres wide.
+journey, each one is about 8 to 10 kilometres wide.
 When you travel over a zone boundary into another zone,

 you will be charged a 2-zone fare.